kimberlyjwu/Masters-thesis/README.md

 The file Analysis.Rmd are used to make plots, conduct tests, visualize maps and other actions needed for the thesis.

+#### Important Note

+The data used in this study are confidential and proprietary to Statistics Netherlands, so they cannot be published.
+As a result, the code in this repository cannot be executed without access to the original dataset.

 Let me know if you have any questions and thank you for reading.